Let me guess, you’re wondering:

 Which anime movies are coming to theaters?

-I’ve made a list of some of the most interesting movies hitting Japanese theaters late 2019 and throughout 2020.
+I’ve made a list of some of the most interesting movies hitting Japanese theaters throughout 2020.
 The list has been ordered by release date, from nearest to furthest out.

 All release dates are for Japanese theaters.
 Don’t miss out on these when you get a chance to see them yourself!